marcosortiz/iot-water-tank-workshop/docs/instructions/2-webapp.md

 # Lab 2 - Using The Web Application
 It is very common on real IoT usecases to have a web and/or mobile application that allow your users to monitor your IoT devices.
 In this workshop, you will be using the web application to monitor your water tank.

-> **Note**: In fact, if you want, you will be able to see data for any tank being used by other attendees on this builder session.
+> **Note:** In fact, if you want, you will be able to see data for any tank being used by other attendees on this builder session.
 For documentation purpose, we will assume we are monitoring **Tank1**.
 If you are using another tank, please replace any occurances of **Tank1** by your tank name.

 ## Overall Architecture
 The picture bellow, illustrates the overall architecture of how this web application interacts with AWS services.